-- Construction Industry Long Service Leave and Benefits Regulations
+Click here to access a consolidated version of the Construction Industry Long Service Leave and Benefits Regulations.

 - Construction Industry Long Service Leave and Benefits Amendment Regulations 2014

-Regulations made on 7 April 2014 (Gazetted 7 April 2014) amending the levy rate amount leviable threshold - affecting the imposition of a reduction in the levy rate from 0.3% to 0.1% and an increase in the leviable threshold from $200,000 to $1 million, effective from 7 April 2012.
+Regulations made on 7 April 2014 (Gazetted 7 April 2014) amending the levy rate amount leviable threshold – effecting the imposition of a reduction in the levy rate from 0.3% to 0.1% and an increase in the leviable threshold from $200,000 to $1 million, effective from 7 April 2014.